7bitcoder/7bitConf/README.md

 };
 ```

-This configuration allows to specify different behaviors of the parser.
+This configuration allows specifying different behaviors of the parser.

 Example setting --option:values:1!int=123 each part is marked as affected with ()